 Disability/Ability: In demographic surveys, disability is often situated as an individual attribute, sometimes broken down into "physical" or "mental" disabilities or explored through questions about "activities of daily living" like bathing or transferring out of bed.
 Ableism, however, structures ideas about typical and atypical bodies-this impacts social, institutional, cultural, political and interpersonal practices and values and the inclusion of persons with disabilities in daily life.
 Disability activists point out that how we structure our built environment, employment, education, social policy, income assistance and other institutions plays a key role in experiences of disability and oppression.
-At 144, 145, 146 For example, stairs are the norm because our environment is built for people who are mobile without the aid of wheels.
+Adv.
+Ads.
+He increased use our environment is built for people who are mobile without the aid of wheels.
 The increased use of ramps on curbs illustrates how changes to our built environment to account for diverse bodies can become the new norm.
 In shifting the focus from the biological to the social, from bodies to barriers, a research initiative could use disaggregated data collection to survey health care access rather than health needs.